MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 * A menu for an `Oven` -> `OvenMenu`.

 !!! note
-    Minecraft typically follows a similar structure for all classes except entities.
+    Mojang typically follows a similar structure for all classes except entities.
 Those are represented by just their names (e.g. `Pig`, `Zombie`, etc.).

 Choose One Method from Many
 ---------------------------